 While the submission process requires fulfilling ASO requirements like writing app descriptions, targeting keywords, etc., you need to send a preview of the app before final submission.
 This preview must include icons, app screenshots, and metadata.
 Here the review process may take as long as a few days, and once it is reviewed, the developer will be informed by Apple.

 We all know that the app market continuously tends to be competitive and so making an app discoverable to the eyes of potential users became a real challenge.
 Since every app niche is flooded by hundreds of similarly featured apps, it is really difficult for any new app to stay ahead of the competition and become easily discovered by its target user audience.
-This is why, besides knowing how to create an app from scratch, you also need to focus on the marketing techniques that ensure easier discoverability of the app.
+This is why, Besides knowing about building a basic mobile app, you also need to focus on the marketing techniques that ensure the easier discoverability of the app.

 Launching the app at the right time backed by a prior pre-launch campaign is a crucial marketing strategy for any app project.
 As soon as the app is launched in the market, it should generate enough buzz and get discovered quickly by the target audience.
 This is why it is important to make the launch big and run a solid pre-launch campaign.